Onyx-Protocol/Onyx/core/api-spec.md

       "amount": 5000,
       "issuance_program": ...,
       "reference_data": {"details": "..."},
-      "is_local": <"yes"|"no"> // local if action is issue and asset is local },
+      "is_local": <"yes"|"no"> // local if type is issue and asset is local },
     {
-      "action": "spend",
+      "type": "spend",
       "asset_id": "125B4E...",
       "asset_alias": "...",
       "asset_definition": <object>,